Felix-Paetsch/P-C-effect-demo/notes.md

 -   Set and overwrite local computed message data correctly
 -   Get rid of the flying around evironment dependencies; assuming env stays the same and - at most - deactivates!!!!
 -   move "Json" somewhere else
+-   timeouts for advances protocols
+-   only one mpo protocol really?

 # Todo